Document Accessibility

 Two 'Submit' buttons showing contrast compliance.
 Left: purple with white text, contrast ratio 13.09:1 (passes).
 Right: yellow with white text, contrast ratio 1.54:1 (fails).

-Accessible Document Tools and Resources
+Tools and Resources for Accessible Documents

 • Microsoft Accessibility Checker: Use the built-in accessibility checker in Microsoft Word, Excel, and PowerPoint to identify issues and make your documents more accessible.